CLARITY THROUGH TRANSPARENCY

 (b) The petition shall call for a special meeting of the Members for the sole purpose of hearing and acting on such charges.
 Each page of the petition shall state the name(s) and address(es) of the Member(s) filing such charge(s), a verbatim statement of such charge(s) and the name(s) of the director(s) against whom such charge(s) are being made.
 The petition shall be signed by each Member in the same name as that Member is billed by the Cooperative and shall state the signatory's address as the same appears on such billings.

 (c) The Notice of any meeting so called shall state the purpose of the meeting, a verbatim statement of the charge(s), the name(s) of the director(s) so charged, and the name(s) the Member(s) filing the charge(s).
-Notice shall be delivered to the Members not less than ten (10) days prior to the Member meeting, at which meeting the matter will be acted upon.
+Notice shall be delivered to the Members not less than ten (10) days prior to the Member meeting, at which the charges are to be considered.

 (d) Directors so charged shall be fully informed in writing of the charges after they have been validly filed and at least twenty (20) days prior to the meeting of the Members at which the charge(s) are to be considered.